 Common presentation error #7: You don’t use tools to make your presentation interesting

 As I already mentioned, presentations mean only ppts to most of us.
 The planning phase never usually involves any thought to ideas that can break stereotypes.

 How to fix it: The big mindset change is to move your focus away from the slides and fix it on yourself.
 This is a solution to error #1.
 Think of tools like stories, anecdotes, questions, statistics etc that can be relevant and also make the presentation more interesting and thought provoking for your audience.
 Choose tools that will help you start with a bang to bring everyone’s attention back to the room and end with impact for a lasting impression.
-To know more about which tools to use and how to use them effectively, look up step 3 of The Speaking Wizard program that focusses on taking your presentations to a new level.

 Here are a few more presentation tips from my Linkedin Pulse article: How to become a star presenter

 Do you want to learn more tips on making impressive presentations?
 Click on the image to download this free cheat sheet as a checklist for your next presentation: